bertofurth/Seagate-Central-Debian/HOWTO-Samba-File-Sharing.md

 name of the server or the IP address of the server.
 For example "\\server-name\Public"  or "\\192.168.1.58\Public"

+If you wish to share other folders then naturally you can modify /etc/samba/smb.conf appropriately.

 ## Optional - Make samba discoverable by Windows Explorer
 Although the samba file sharing service is now operational, it may not be automatically discoverable by Windows explorer.
 This is a consequence of